CKs-Technology-News/PrivacyTools/README.md

 > Keep in mind that lots of alternatives that are so-called privacy friendly are quickly abused to spread propaganda, disinformation and is deliberately abused to re-host stuff that is removed by other more sophisticated platforms.
 Extremists simply love to abuse platforms to spread their propaganda.

-- [BeardTube](https://lemmygrad.ml/c/beardtube) – BeardTube is a place for sharing videos from a revolutionary perspective.
-Politics, Economics, History, Philosophy, Science, Journalism, Culture, News, Critiques, and more are welcome here as long as submitted content is relevant and of high quality. - **controversial**
+- [BeardTube](https://lemmygrad.ml/c/beardtube) – A place for sharing videos from a revolutionary perspective.
+Politics, Economics, History, Philosophy, Science, Journalism, Culture, News, Critiques, and more are welcome here as long as submitted content is relevant and of high quality.
 - [BitChute](https://www.bitchute.com/) – Another alternative to YouTube.
-Peer to peer video sharing platform. - **controversial**
+Peer to peer video sharing platform.
 - [Bit.Tube](https://bit.tube/) – Crypto-powered decentralized video sharing service.
-- [BreadTube](https://breadtube.tv/) – BreadTube, or LeftTube, is a loose and informal group of online content creators who create video content, often video essays and livestreams from socialist, communist, anarchist, and other left-wing perspectives. - **controversial**
+- [BreadTube](https://breadtube.tv/) – BreadTube, or LeftTube, is a loose and informal group of online content creators who create video content, often video essays and livestreams from socialist, communist, anarchist, and other left-wing perspectives.
 - [Peertube](https://joinpeertube.org/) – A free, open and decentralized alternative to video platforms.
     - [PeerTube Live](https://f-droid.org/en/packages/fr.mobdev.peertubelive/) – PeerTube streaming app for Android.
     - [SimpleerTube](https://simpleertube.metalune.xyz/) – A simple frontend for PeerTube with SepiaSearch, see [here](https://git.sr.ht/~metalune/simpleweb_peertube).